 Assembling and cooking the ravioli

-Add one small tablespoon of the thickened ravioli filling in the center of each pasta disc.
-Fold the dough around the filling and press the edges tightly together.
+Add one small tablespoon of the thickened ravioli filling in the center of each pasta disc (15).
+Fold the dough around the filling and press the edges tightly together (16).
 Do this with the rest of the filling and pasta discs.

 While the raviolis are cooking, dry roast coarsley chopped walnuts.
-Just pour them into a dry non stick pan and roast on medium high heat until you can smell the nutty deliciousness.
+Just pour them into a dry non stick pan and roast on medium high heat until you can smell the nutty deliciousness, a couple of minutes.

-Divide the wild mushroom ravioli among 4 plates (or 8 as an appetizer).
-Pour the sage brown butter over, drizzle with walnuts and garnish with fresh thyme!
+Divide the wild mushroom ravioli among the serving plates.
+Pour the sage brown butter over, drizzle with walnuts and garnish with fresh thyme.
+Enjoy!

 - Jamaican Jerk Chicken Quinoa Bowl with Fried Bananas and Pineapple Salsa